Parenting. It’s harder than you thought it would be.

 EFT can Help

 Trauma researchers understand that when stressful events occur, our bodies naturally rev up to try to keep us safe, sending blood to our extremities and away from our brain, and increasing the production of adrenaline and cortisol.
 Yet while animals literally shake off excess or undischarged energy once danger has passed, we humans often don’t or are trained from an early age not to release the energetic tension that has built up in our bodies.
 (How many times have you been told to stop crying, get over it, or to just calm down?)
-So the energy gets stuck, building up over the years, causing all sort of problems.
+Your energy stops flowing freely, becomes more sluggish over the years, and ends up causing all sort of problems.

 In the case of limiting beliefs, the messages we receive and the lessons we learn about ourselves and the world we live in when we are young are absorbed into our subconscious like a sponge, where they are called up and replayed over and over again (usually without our knowledge) through the rest of our lives.
-Talking alone usually isn’t enough to reach these subconscious programs, which is one reason why talk therapy and even affirmations, by themselves, often don’t bring relief or results.
+Just talking about it usually isn’t enough to reach these subconscious programs, which is one reason why talk therapy and even affirmations, by themselves, often don’t bring relief or results.

 By focusing in on a specific memory, belief, or fear while tapping with your fingers on accupressure points on your face and body, EFT can literally reprogram the subconscious thoughts and patterns that prevent you from learning new ways of interacting with your child (and everyone else in your life) that talking alone doesn’t seem to address.